Remote Working: Embrace the Future, Ditch the Paper

 1. Build a solid understanding of how documents are generated and at what regularity / volume.

-2. Review cloud based applications to find a solution that best fits the document storage needs of your business.
+2. Review available cloud based document management software to find a solution that best fits the document storage needs of your business.

 3. Create a plan for digitizing records as they are created.